Getting Started on Heroku with Rails 7.x

 [--git-dir=<path>] [--work-tree=<path>] [--namespace=<name>]

-After verifying Git is functional, navigate to the root directory of the Rails app.
-The contents of the Rails app looks something like this when using ls
+Navigate to the root directory of the Rails app.
+Use the ls

 $ ls